A Phenomenological Approach to Interactive Knot Diagrams: Results Evaluation

 \section{Results \& Evaluation}

 We provide an interactive online implementation called \texttt{Knottingham} at \url{https://fi-le.net/knottingham} with source code openly available at \url{https://github.com/file-acomplaint/knottingham} under an MIT license.
 It is written in JavaScript on a static \texttt{HTML} page and runs on all common web browsers.
 Although it is designed for the computer mouse, using the application from a mobile device is also possible, with limited features.
 For handling graphic display, drawing and detecting intersections, the JavaScript library \texttt{paper.js} \cite{lehni2011paper} by \textsc{Lehni} and \textsc{Puckey} (2011) is used.
+In particular, it handles the rendering of Bézier curves and uses adaptive sampling and the monomial basis together with a sort of Horner's method \cite{horner1819xxi} to alleviate the resulting numerical instability.

 A comparison of the features of our implementation with other software is provided in table \ref{comparison}.